vlongle/learning-hive/results.md

 ## TODO
 - do the combined experiment [DONE]
+    + TODO: compute the graph modularity.

-- do the budget experiment
+- do the budget experiment.
+[ONGOING]

 - Varying topology connectivity.